SChakravorti21/Content-Quality-Research-Frontends/README.md

 # What is it?
 The Content Quality Extension is a research project allowing users to determine the validity of user-generated content in realtime as they are browsing the Internet.
-This is implemented as a React Chrome extension that makes API calls to a Django server, where statistical models created using `numpy` and `pandas` are invoked.
+This is implemented as a React Chrome extension that makes API calls to a Django server, where statistical models created using `sklearn`,`numpy`, and `pandas` are invoked.

 # General Architecture
 As mentioned previously, there are two parts to this application: the user-facing Chrome extension and the backend Django server.
 In order to understand how the extension works, it is useful to understand the steps that take place when a user visits a new page: